signal18/replication-manager/README.md

 #### External failover scripts

-Replication-Manager calls external scripts and provides following parameters in this order: Old leader host and new elected leader.
+Replication-Manager calls external scripts and provides following parameters in this order: Old leader host and new elected leader host, old leader port, new elected leader port.

 ```
 pre-failover-script = ""